 - Speech reading classes

 The Centre also provides counselling services for its students and the deaf community.
 The university also contains a library which welcomes visitors and researchers and hosts the world’s largest collection of deaf-related materials and the university archives.

-Gallaudet University has more than 21,000 alumni around the world.
+Gallaudet University has more than 21,000 alumni from around the world.
 The Gallaudet University Alumni Association, organized in 1889, has 53 chapters.

 According to a survey conducted by the University, 97% of the Gallaudet undergraduate student respondents who graduated between December 2011 and August 2012 are either employed or furthering their education.
 98% of the survey respondents who graduated with graduate degrees during the same time frame are employed or furthering their education.